ayushsingh82/ZRC-Stealth/README.md

-# 🕵️‍♂️ Private Transactions on Horizen – Stealth Account
+# ZRC-Stealth 🕵️‍♂️ Private Transactions on Zircuit using Stealth Account

-Experience the future of private transactions using **stealth addresses** on the Horizen Testnet.
+Experience the future of private transactions using **stealth addresses** on the  Zircuit.
 Built with cutting-edge stealth address technology and zero-knowledge infrastructure.

 ---